John Knox House

 Overview

 One of the periods in Auld Reekie’s history (Auld Reekie is the historic nickname for Edinburgh) that’s particularly interesting is the 16th-century Reformation.
-During this time, the Church split into two religious factions – Catholic and Protestant – which eventually ushered in the Age of Enlightenment in Scotland.
+During this time, the Church split into two factions – Catholic and Protestant – which eventually ushered in the Age of Enlightenment in Scotland.

 Many influential people took part in this religious upheaval, but one of the leading figures was John Knox, a firebrand preacher who is perhaps best known for his battles against Mary Queen of Scots.

-This historic building is the former home of the Protestant reformer and it’s also the location of a museum devoted to the man and the events that forged Scotland into the country it is today.
+Several tourist attractions in Edinburgh mention John Knox, but none explains his story quite as well as the John Knox House in the middle of The Royal Mile.
+This historic building is the former home of the Protestant reformer, and it’s also the location of a museum devoted to the man and the events that forged Scotland into the country it is today.

-It’s quite amazing that the house was built in the 1470s considering it’s in such good condition, and both it and the adjoining Moubray House are the only surviving medieval buildings on The Royal Mile.
+Although John Knox only lived in the house for a short time, his legendary status meant the mediaeval building ended up being known as ‘Knox’s House’.
+The house was built in the 1470s, and both it and the adjoining Moubray House are the only surviving mediaeval buildings on The Royal Mile.

 Today, John Knox House is known for its museum exhibits which include time capsules from the 1840s, restored artworks from the 15th century, and fascinating displays that explain the political events of Scotland during the time Knox was alive.

-While John Knox’s House is a great place to learn about Edinburgh and the Reformation, his long-term home lies further up The Royal Mile in Warriston Close which is today owned by the New Free Church.
+While John Knox’s House is a great place to learn about Edinburgh and the Reformation, his main home is actually located further up the Royal Mile in Warriston Close, which is today owned by the New Free Church.
+Visitors to Edinburgh can also discover the story of Knox at St. Giles Cathedral and Edinburgh Castle, as well as the National Museum of Scotland.

 The Highlights